GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-11-02 20:10:05 IST
+This content is dynamically generated in Indian Time (IST): 2025-11-02 20:19:07 IST

 Current Weather in Coimbatore:
 Temperature: 26.88 °C
-Condition: few clouds
+Condition: haze